320 Comments

 Instead of it being Elon stealing government data for his AI, breaking programs he personally didn't like, and killing any investigations against his companies

-Yeah, there seems to be a lot of stuff going wrong at the agencies that were targeted, but a lot of federal government is direct services provision to citizens.
+Yeah, there seems to be a lot of stuff going wrong at the agencies that were targeted, but a lot of federal government isn't* direct services provision to citizens.
 It's counting stuff, doing emergency preparedness/planning type work etc. Not the type of stuff people would notice.
-There's also been a fair amount of reporting about the Trump admin pulling people off high value work (auditors looking for fraud) to do stuff like answer IRS/SSA phone calls.
+There's also been a fair amount of reporting about the Trump admin pulling people off high-value work (auditors looking for fraud) to do stuff like answer IRS/SSA phone calls.
 Kind of a potemkin approach to government really.

 Good piece overall.